Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 The **UPS capacity** is the max amount of power the UPS can supply at a given time.

 Some UPS can perform **automated graceful shutdown** when they detect a power outage.
-They can shutdown servers in a pre-determined order to avoid data loss and maintain data integrity.
+They can shut down servers in a pre-determined order to avoid data loss and maintain data integrity.

 A **PDU** (Power Distribution Unit) is a device used in electrical and data centers to distribute electric power to multiple devices such as servers, networking equipment, and other connected devices.